dylanmooney62/laravel-blog/content/blog/post-form.md

 <input type="checkbox" name="visible" value="1" class="toggle toggle-primary">
 ```

-With this in place if the checkbox is checked a 1 will be sent and 0 will be sent if it is unchecked
+With this in place if the checkbox is checked a 1 will be sent otherwise 0 will be sent.

 ### Body

-The problem with body field is the tag used to attach the editor to is a `div` so we can't add a name field to and retrieve the submission that way.
+The problem with body field is the tag used to attach the editor to is a `div` so I can't add a name field to and retrieve the submission that way.

 Luckily, Quill.js is aware of this problem a provided an example solution on how to fix this.

-First we add hidden input that will be used to submit the editor content
+First I add a hidden input that will contain the editor content to be submitted

 ```html
 <input name="body" type="hidden">
 <div id="editor" class="h-80"></div>N
 ```

-Next inside the script we create an submit event listener to the form.
-From this before the form is submit we extract the contents from the editor and pass them into the value of the input.
+Next inside the script I create an on submit event listener to the form.

-Now when we submit the form, the body attribute will sent containing the contents of editor.
+Before the form I set the value of the hidden input to the contents of the editor.

 ```js
 const form = document.querySelector('form');